Januszek330/modupdater/README.md

 # modupdater
-🛠️ Mod Update Checker Bot
+Mod Update Checker
-A private Discord bot that monitors Minecraft mods for updates on CurseForge, Modrinth, and MrCrayfish.
+A private Discord bot that monitors Minecraft mods for updates on Modrinth.
 It automatically posts notifications in a Discord channel when new versions are detected.

-✨ Features
+Features
 Checks mods on:

-CurseForge (via official API or Playwright fallback)

 Modrinth (via official API)

-MrCrayfish's Mod List (via HTML scraping)

 Supports filtering by Minecraft versions and mod loaders